varun6758/apanacollege-demo-/README.md

 # apanacollege-demo-
-this is my first git repository written by - varun sharma
+this is my first git repository written by - varun verma